You’ll need a few mandatory prerequisites for successfully participating in the course.

-A Virtual Environments in Python is a self-contained directory that contains a Python installation for a particular version of Python.
+A Virtual Environment in Python is a self-contained directory that contains a Python installation for a particular version of the language.

 It’s a very useful way to make sure that we’re using the right Python version when we’re working on a particular project.